2024-11-05

 • easier to use with generic array operations, for example sorting

-structs that store arrays and size
+structs that store array data and array size

 pro